Shyunyin/Coding-Noobies-SilverEmergencyResponse_SCDFXIBM/README.md

 Step 12.
 Go back to your dialog skill and click on the ‘Preview Link’ button on the side to get a link to test and verify your assistant.

 Step 13.
-Type in ‘Thump’ to mimic the sound of a falling elderly and to trigger the motion sensor, which would activate the [name of our device].
-Continue to answer the questions that the [name] asks to experience how it works!
+Type in ‘Thump’ to mimic the sound of a falling elderly and to trigger the motion sensor, which would activate the Silver Emergency Response.
+Continue to answer the questions that the Silver Emergency Response asks to experience how it works!

 ## **Part 3: Setting up node-red chatbot**